freshworks/ember-freshdesk-codemods/README.md

-# ember-codemods
+# ember-freshdesk-codemods

-A collection of codemod's for ember-codemods.
+A collection of codemods by Freshworks.

 ## Usage